austephner/Auxtensions/README.md

-# ReFloat
+# Flintex
-Helpful float extensions for Unity development
+Helpful float and int extensions for Unity development.